pmooney-extend/pmooney-extend.github.io/index.md

 ---

 Add an HTML element where you would like to place the Extend cart offer buttons.
 We recommend placing it directly below each product in the cart.
 Typically this can be found in the **ajax-cart-template.liquid** file or in another similar template file.

-You need to add this element under each product in the cart that doesn’t have a warranty.
+You need to add this element under each product in the cart that does not have a warranty.
 Find where the cart items are being iterated on in the template.
-Then set the `quantity` and `variantId` of the product to the cart offer div data
+Then set the `quantity` and `variantId` of the product to the cart offer div data attributes:
-attributes:

 ```html
 <div